adiluexe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: August 14, 2024 (Wednesday)

+Yo it's Day 10, it's only 8:30 PM but I'm call it a day, because I'm tired.
+I managed to squeeze in some dev time during my easier subjects.
+Not necessarily easy but it was just a short orientation so I spent that time building and debugging the number guessing game from MDN.
+And just now I was able to fix one annoying bug, which was really just a simple fix.
+This is my fault for not trusting the Chrome Dev Tools, because I was entirely convinced that one element was causing the problem, until I inspected it and it was a completely different element, which I was then able to fix immediately.
+Always keep the developers tools open.
+Lesson learned.
+Trust the devtools, study the devtools.

+Anyways after that I did a couple of freeCodeCamp lessons.
+I'm on the Building a Calorie Counter part, I hope I can continue more tomorrow.
+Goodnight, good luck and keep going.

 ### Day 9: August 13, 2024 (Tuesday)

 Hello it's Day 9 and today was my shortest study session so far.
 I think I only crammed about an hour or so in the morning.
 I think I finished 2 lessons in The Odin Project today which was Problem Solving and Understanding Errors.
 I finally did one of MDN's active learning section earlier - the one about error handling, and they were pretty good.
 I finally forked their repo and I might just have to finish it all sometime.